kothapalliAnusha/Map-Reduce-implementation/README.md

 Objectives:

-Compute the average rating of each movie from a large dataset of user reviews.
+To Compute the average rating of each movie from a large dataset of user reviews.
-Identify the top 10 highest-rated and bottom 10 lowest-rated movies.
-Implement a MapReduce-like approach using Spark's RDD and DataFrame API.
-Showcase the benefits of distributed computing for processing large datasets.
+To Identify the top 10 highest-rated and bottom 10 lowest-rated movies, and to implement a MapReduce-like approach using Spark's RDD and DataFrame API, as to Showcase the benefits of distributed computing for processing large datasets.

 Project Structure: